New Employee Announcements: Simple

 Thanks for joining me in welcoming Ann to the team.

-Here is a second sample of a simple new employee announcement that you would email to all of the company's employees when the employee starts his new job.
+Here is the second sample of a simple new employee announcement that you would email to all of the company's employees when the employee starts his new job.

 To: All Staff